 Given its large mass and varied geography, the perfect time to visit Brazil depends on what parts of the country you hope to see.
 Salvador and Trancoso, in the northeast, are sunny and pleasant from December to March; the Amazon’s “dry” season runs from August to December, when it rains much less, the river levels go down, and beautiful beaches form.
 You’ll have the best animal sightings in the Pantanal wetlands from May through August.
 Rio is a year-round destination, but you’ll get the sunniest skies and a more gentle mood in April and May.

 Carnaval and New Year’s are major holidays in Brazil, with crowds and prices to match.
-If those details don’t dissuade you, joining in the revelry can be a once-in-a-lifetime experience—and we know some hidden gems that you can get away to after you’re done partying.
+If those details don’t dissuade you, joining in the revelry can be a once-in-a-lifetime experience.

 Thinking you’ll see abundant wildlife in the Amazon; the Pantanal is actually the place for that, although in the Amazon you’ll see lots of birds, fish, piranhas, and sometimes river dolphins.